ukbendavies/PoshHive/README.md

 - Enhancement to ColourLight to set various colour parameters and brightness.
 - Additional controls over the receiver.
 - Various other enhancements.
-- Documentation on the public functions.
+- Documentation on the public functions [in progress] [doc generators - complete].
-- Tests
+- Tests [static code analysis - complete] [pester tests - not started]
 - Bug fixes.

 ## Acknowledgements